arbyste/jp-mining-note/docs/docs/definitions.md

 ## Primary Definition Selection: Automatic
-The dictionary for the primary definition is the first bilingual dictionary (that appears on Yomichan) by default.
+The dictionary for the primary definition is the first bilingual dictionary (that appears on Yomitan) by default.

 This can be changed to the first monolingual dictionary by changing the following {{ YTCO }} to `monolingual`: